ron-kit/ron-kit.github.io/content/posts/hello/index.md

 +++
-title = 'Welcome'
+title = '0.
+Hello'
 date = 2024-09-03T22:38:04-07:00
 math = true
 +++

 # Hello

+Welcome to my blog.
 Here is my first post, at least the first that made it out of local testing and into deployment.

-I will update this blog weekly with chronicles of my escapades as well as those less exciting things called projects.
+I will update this blog biweekly with chronicles of my escapades as well as those less exciting things called projects.

 Thanks to  [Steven Chen](https://shengw3n.github.io/) for inspiring me to start this and helping set it up.

+My other stuff can be found on my [github](https://github.com/ron-kit/) or [gitlab]().
+I prefer the latter as it isn't microsoft affiliated, but it is trickier to use, as it couldn't deploy this site no matter what I tried.
+Eventually I'd like to move there.
+---

-Below I will test various Hugo and markdown features.
+Below I'll test various Hugo and markdown features.

 ### Picture of me on Golden Ears